Gravitational Energy Creation in the Sandwich pp-Waves Collision: Introduction

 Memory effect is a non-linear phenomenon, challenging to track in numerical simulations.
 It may manifest when a linear gravitational wave sources another wave \cite{favata2010gravitational}, a consequence of the non-linearity of the GR field equations, which allow gravitational fields to act as sources for new fields.
 Since pp-waves are inherently non-linear, they can describe the memory effect through numerical solutions of the geodesic equations \cite{zhang2017memory}, where the pulse is modulated as a Gaussian.

 Recently, the geodesic equations were studied for a ramp profile and analytically solved in Brinkmann coordinates.
 The memory effect was also observed in this case, as it has been for several other pulse profiles, such as square \cite{chakraborty2022simple} and impulse \cite{zhang2018memory} pulses, further corroborating the universality of this effect for pp-waves \cite{datta2024memory}.
+Furthermore, recent field-theoretic computations have explored the gravitational wave memory effect in eccentric and hyperbolic binary orbits, providing waveform templates in the frequency domain that facilitate signal extraction from observational data \cite{hait2024frequency}.

 The memory effect has also been studied within Einstein-Cartan theory \cite{cvetkovic2022memory}, where the role of torsion in spacetime geometry was considered, revealing a connection to the mass of the tordion---a particle-like excitation of torsion fields.
 Although difficult to detect using Earth-based interferometers, there is potential for detecting the memory effect with space-based interferometers, such as the future TianQin mission \cite{sun2023detecting}.
+Additionally, investigations into the gravitational wave memory signal produced by neutrinos in supernovae suggest that self-interacting neutrinos generate weaker high-frequency memory signals compared to free-streaming neutrinos, with implications for their detection by future observatories like DECIGO and BBO \cite{bhattacharya2024gravitational}.

 Later, it was discovered that non-linear effects also influence the velocity of particles \cite{zhang2018velocity,divakarla2021first}, i.e., a pp-wave may permanently alter a particle's velocity.
 Although there are specific parameter values that do not produce velocity memory effects \cite{zhang2024displacement,zhang2024gravitational}.